IBM/watson-banking-chatbot/README.md

   > This is common during the first run.
 The app tries to start before the Discovery environment is fully created.
 Allow a minute or two to pass.
 The environment should be usable on restart.
-If you used `Deploy to Bluemix` the restart should be automatic.
+If you used `Deploy to IBM Cloud` the restart should be automatic.

 * Error: Only one free environent is allowed per organization